 You might be a committed daily runner, which clearly benefits your health and fitness.
 But after tracking your post-meal glucose levels, you might find that you’re not getting the results you’d like.
 Consider the timing and duration of those runs.

-While you likely don’t have a schedule that allows for 20 jogs every day, armed with this information and a means of easily measuring your glucose, you might shift your schedule to get the most benefit in the time you have, and in particular, try to fit activity all throughout your day, as opposed to one big chunk.
+While you likely don’t have a schedule that allows for 20 jogs every day, armed with this information and a means of easily measuring your glucose, you might shift your schedule to get the most benefit in the time you have.
+In particular, you might try to fit activity throughout your day instead of in one big chunk.